aegiswp/theme/README.md

 When crafting block patterns for WordPress, it is imperative to judiciously select the appropriate category for each pattern.
 WordPress offers a predefined set of categories, each designed to serve a distinct purpose.
 We would recommend adhering to these default categories.
 Multiple categories may be applied by separating them with commas.
 A list of the relevant slugs is [available for your reference](https://github.com/WordPress/gutenberg/blob/c20350c1d246163201375f090b0b7b4ab49b1dad/packages/block-editor/src/components/inserter/block-patterns-tab.js#L35).

+- **Hiding patterns from the inserter**

+To regulate the visibility of your block pattern within the WordPress inserter, one can include a specific line of code during the pattern's registration process.
+This practice is generally employed for utility patterns that are not intended for direct user access via the inserter or the pattern library.

+Such utility patterns are often created for specialized purposes, like translation, as exemplified by the 404 pattern.

+The requisite line of code to accomplish this is provided below:

+` * Inserter: no`

 ## Development